Configure a BigQuery Data Connection for a Hybrid Clean Room

 Source Dataset: Enter the BigQuery source dataset.

-Source Table: Enter the BigQuery Table Name
+Source Table: Enter the BigQuery source table name

 Temporary Dataset: Enter the name of the temporary empty dataset you created in the "Determine Partition Columns" section above to use when partitioning columns.